 First off, let's begin with what melatonin actually is.
-Melatonin is a hormone naturally made by your body and is produced in the brain by the pineal gland and is also found in other areas including eyes, gut, and bone marrow.
+Melatonin is a hormone naturally made by your body and is produced in the brain by the pineal gland and is also found in other areas including the eyes, gut, and bone marrow.
 Melatonin is oftentimes referred to as the "sleep hormone" because having and maintaining high levels of melatonin can help you fall and stay asleep.
+In this article we discuss the side effects and benefits of melatonin and melatonin supplements.

 This is where melatonin is widely misunderstood.
 Many people believe melatonin by itself puts you to sleep.
 This is not true.
 By itself, melatonin will not put you to sleep, it simply lets your body know its time so you can relax and fall asleep easier and stay asleep longer at night.